Bhai Phonta 2025: Discover the Complete Meaning, Rituals, and Post-Diwali Harmony

 Support Dharma Renaissance

-What is Bhai Phonta?
+What is Bhai Phonta also known as?

-What is the fota ritual?
+What does the fota or phonta mean in the ritual?